czgaming94/love2d-gui/docs/Checkbox.md

 # Checkbox
 The checkbox is designed to be used for taking user input on choices.
-A top use<br>
-for the checkbox is for Poll option selection.
-Checkboxes can accept multiple<br>
+A top use for the checkbox is for<br>
-selections, or be limited to a single selection.
+Poll option selection.
+Checkboxes can accept multiple selections, or be limited to a single selection.
 ## Object Creation
 ```lua
 local GUI = require("gui")